The Nursing and Midwifery Council (NMC) defines competencies to be attained by nursing students within one of the four branches:

 When will I need to re-register with the NMC?

-You will be required to re-register every three years.
-The current requirements for re-registration are 35 hours of learning activity (continuing professional development) and 450 hours of practice over the three years preceding re-registration.
+You will be required to revalidate your registration every three years.
+The current requirements are 35 hours of learning activity (continuing professional development) and 450 hours of practice over the three years preceding revalidation.
+For more information and guidance, see NMC Online.